srzn/IRCompetition/README.md

 The competition is based on the CORD-19 dataset.
 You're free to use both supervised or unsupervised approaches for this competition.

-The test files can be from
+The test files can be obtained from https://drive.google.com/file/d/1FCW8fmcneow5yyDgApkPIGM-r2x6OFkm/view?usp=sharing

-The train files can be from
+The train files can be obtained from https://drive.google.com/file/d/1E_Y-MkNvoOYoCZUZZa8JJ3ExiHYTfKTo/view?usp=sharing

 Dataset format: